xtineskim/gateway-api/geps/gep-3139/index.md

 Disabling streaming RPC
 - `timeout.streamingRequest`
 The timeout value for streaming.
 Currently, only the value of 0s will be allowed, but leaving this field as a string to allow for future work around bidirectional streaming timers.
 This field is optional Extended support.

+If no timeout values are specified in the GRPCRoute, then the `grpc-timeout` header will determine a request's timeout.

 GO
 ```